edneville/please/README.md

 # Big installs

-For big installs I suggest consider the following:
+For big installs, consider the following:

 ## Consolidate